kubernetes-sigs/promo-tools/docs/image-promotion.md

 ### Rate limiting

 HTTP requests are rate-limited to avoid 429 errors from registry quotas.
-The whole pipeline uses a single rate limiter (50 requests per second, plus a small burst allowance).
+The whole pipeline uses a single rate limiter (50 requests per second, burst of 5).
 The rate limiter covers all HTTP methods (not just reads) and uses adaptive backoff when 429 responses are received.

 The limiter applies to image copies (`crane.Copy`) and copies of attached signature/attestation artifacts, but not to registry inventory reads (which use the Google-specific `google.Walk`/`google.List` API directly) nor to cosign's calls to sigstore services during signing.

-There is no split of the request budget between promotion and signing: a single limit applies for the entire run.

 ## Image copying